nikgalanop/edsger/src/design-choices.md

 of function shadowing (a nested function shadows a function with the same name and parameters from an outer scope), or when two functions have the same name and parameters but are also nested inside different functions.

-### Function Declarations
-- A declaration of a function and a definition of the same function do not have to agree in the name of the parameters.
-(C-like function declaration)
-- A declaration of a function cannot be placed after the definition of the same function.

 ### Nested Functions
 - In edsger, the programmer can nest functions.
 The nested functions can access variables from the outer scopes in which they are nested into, as expected.
 This is implemented via lambda lifting.